Digital Evidence Sharing Capability: DESC

 - By providing the police and prosecution with immediate and secure access to evidence, this facilitates earlier case assessment, onward disclosure to defence agents and decision-making such as early guilty pleas which in turn, reduces delay and the number of outstanding trials.

 - Faster case conclusion with certified digital evidence can result in fewer court appearances for victims, witnesses and the police.
-Time savings aside, this helps minimise stress and inconvenience for those involved with a criminal case.
+Time savings aside, this helps minimise anxiety and inconvenience for those involved with a criminal case.

 - The platform offers a secure, appropriately audited system with robust user controls to help maintain the integrity of evidence and chain of custody.